debruijn/adventofsql/README.md

 ## Keeping track of skills used per challenge according to the creator:
 1. JSON - Case - Joins
-2. UNION - CTE (Common Table Expressions) - ASCII - String agg
+2. _UNION_ - CTE (Common Table Expressions) - ASCII - String agg
+3. CTE - XML

+(Items in italics I have worked around by using another approach.)